School premises for learning spirit.

 Experience the atmosphere of the bygone era of the Azuchi-Momoyama period, here in the present.

-HiSUi Tokyo’s teahouse, “SUIAN”, is modeled after teahouses in the late 16th century’s “Azuchi-Momoyama” period.
+HiSUi Tokyo’s tea room, “SUIAN”, is modeled after teahouses in the late 16th century’s “Azuchi-Momoyama” period.
 This was the period that spanned across the reigns of the powerful samurai warlords, Nobunaga Oda and Hideoyoshi Toyotomi.

 During this period, teahouses were originally utilized by generals for negotiations and discussions of a diplomatic nature.